What is CBN and what does it do?

 CBN is the final terpene produced by the cannabis plant and is created as THC degrades over time.
 For that reason you see the highest levels of CBN in older strains.
 For many years the best way to find and take advantage of Cannabinol was to seek out old flower, or to buy some new flower and wait.
-As research has advanced on the benefits of other cannabinoids, products have begun to emerge on the market, made from rarer strains that have been found to be high in this cannabinoid.
+As research has advanced on the benefits of other cannabinoids, products made from rarer strains have been found to be high in this cannabinoid have begun to emerge on the market.

 Research available is limited (as we are just beginning to study this cannabinoid in depth) but did begin in the 1970s!
-Very few studies show results for the human body (mostly mice) so it’s mostly theoretical right now.
+Very few studies show results for the human body, they are often preformed on mice, making the findings mostly theoretical right now.
 The only human study done was in the 1970s and pertained to its assistance with sleep.
 Most of what we have learned personally comes from customer feedback.
 What research does exists suggests possible aid for things like glaucoma, as an antibacterial, neuro-protective, and appetite stimulant.
 We have provided links to these research studies below so you can learn more.

 THE COUCH-LOCK CANNABINOID

 That first study in the 1970s led the way for this cannabinoid to become known as the “Couch-lock Cannabinoid”.
 While the sample group was small, none of the respondents reported that cannabinol made them tired.

 So why does everyone say that it’s sedating?